2lach/2lach/README.md

 - 🗨️ What I tell people: "I break stuff on the internet" -->
 - 🏠 Based in Stockholm, Sweden.
-- :briefcase: Working as "Cloud Consultant/DevOps engineer"
+- :briefcase: Working as "DevOps engineer/Developer"

-- :hammer_and_wrench: Mostly writes code in: Web tech
+- :hammer_and_wrench: Mostly Web development & Dev Ops
 - 🧰 enjoys shell scripting (bash/zsh) and automation
-- Looking into 🐧 and ☁️ and kube based stuff.
+- Often with Linux and Azure ☁️, Docker & Kubernetes.

 - ⚡ Fun fact: If i could be an animal i wouldn't mind being an orangutan 🧡
 - 📫 How to reach me: